-When it comes to the quality products or services, it is certain that the new people who visit your Instagram profile bring a bigger number of followers.
+When it comes to the quality products or services, the new people who visit your Instagram profile certainly bring a more significant number of followers.
 However, it is also important who forms this certain group of followers.

-Today you can buy a profile with a large number of followers and just post your content, but would that really be of benefit for you?
-There is a great chance that that would never happen.
+Today you can buy a profile with a large number of followers and post your content, but would that be of benefit for you?
+There is an excellent chance that that would never happen.

-The audience that follows you must be interested in exactly what you have to offer.
-If you buy a profile that previously dealt with the sale of sports shoes just because it had a lot of followers and your aim is to be engaged as a life coach, revenue will certainly fail to exist because that is not your target audience.
+The audience that follows you must be interested in precisely what you have to offer.
+If you buy a profile that previously dealt with the sale of sports shoes just because it had a lot of followers and your aim is to be engaged as a life coach, revenue will undoubtedly fail to exist because that is not your target audience.

 1. Tell a brand story

 You could start with a brand story.
 If you think that the stories aren’t of the utmost importance when it comes to business, you should think twice.

 There is a vast number of brands in the world, and, to be successful, you have to stand out.
 But how?

 Your story is something that makes you unique.
 Maybe you already have a brand story, and you aren’t aware of it.